stevelaschan/friendify-mobile-app/README.md

 Your project can then be viewed with Expo Go.
 Due to React Native not having API routes, a separate project has to be created for the back-end.
-I used a next.js app for creating my back-end.
+I used a next.js app for the API routes and postgres as a database.
 It can be found in my repos under: https://github.com/stevelaschan/upleveled-final-project-backend
 The deployed version can be found under: https://friendify-backend.herokuapp.com/

 ## Deployment